 If you want to invest in gold without lugging actual gold bars around, what should you buy?

 If you are interested in gold producers, ETFs are one option to consider to gain easy access to gold.
-It is perfect for investors who enjoy the materials sector.
 Find out more in this iShares XGD ETF Review.